Skip to content

 Thankfully, medical science is way ahead of ocean science when it comes to curing these overgrown organisms.
 There is no practical or acceptable way to control K. brevis HABs at this time, since any proposed methods would also affect benign marine organisms.
 However, there are a number of ways to prevent and treat a C. difficile infection (CDI).
 Research shows that antibiotic stewardship - that is, preventing unnecessary antibiotic use - can lead to fewer cases of CDI.
 Using the right cleaners and preventive biocidal surfaces can help prevent transmission, and new interventions for treatment are being introduced regularly.

 There is encouraging news that a new ozone treatment may, one day, help control HABs such as the Red Tide.
-While that process is developed, however, Floridians and tourists must contend with the consequences and impact of what is becoming an annual “coastal infection” of K. brevis.
+While that process is developed, however, coastal dwellers and tourists must contend with the consequences and impact of what is becoming an annual “coastal infection” of K. brevis.

 Click Here for EOSCU Quick Facts On This Topic